 Victor jumped up ahead and began the descent toward the Glacier.
 All I could think of was how much time and effort that would add to a climb in which I had no idea what to expect.
 I turned toward David and told him that I would follow the tracks that traversed along the bowl and ascend toward Glacier Notch.
 We both knew that my knowledge of the route was limited, so turning back at that point was pretty likely.
 We parted ways and my pace immediately quickened.
 The thought of my climbing partners waiting on and even worrying about me was not one I had intended to instill.

-I moved south across the bowl before coming to another 50 degree graded chute straight up to Glacier Notch.
+I moved south across the bowl before coming to the steep chute straight up to Glacier Notch.
 After only three steps, I was completely out of breath.
 The elevation was getting to me and this stop-and-go trend would persists throughout the rest of the ascent.
 Just fifty feet from the notch was a slew of large boulders to my left and after a 500 foot ascent of pure ice in new mountaineering boots, my feet welcomed the opportunity for a good rock scramble.

 I had reached the notch by 11:30 AM after climbing 3200 feet in just over 3 miles from camp.
 I could see the ridge to Mount Gayley and the upper lakes of South Fork Big Pine Creek.
 Thick clouds hovered over the Sierra Crest to the West taunting me with the chance of white out conditions while the tracks I had been following before had started to disappear.
 Mount Sill's North Couloir hid eloquently behind the ridge to Apex Peak.
 I moved toward the base of the chute where I was faced with another 300 foot climb in about 1/5th of a mile.
 This was definitely the steepest snow ascent I had ever made, but I realized very quickly that there were no rocks or cliff faces below, so losing my footing really only meant that I would have to climb more.
 I was mostly just happy that I didn't need to deal with the talus field that likely existed under all the snow.